taocat/ukai/README.md

 ## Configuration

-Before running the UKAI filesystem, you need to check the `ukai_config.py` file and setup appropriate parameters defined in the file.
-The following parameters are configurable.
+Before running the UKAI filesystem, you need to create a config file at `/etc/ukai/config`.
+The file is a kind of a JSON file.

-* `metadata_root`: The path where the metadata information of disk images is located.
+The following parameters can be configured.

+* `metadata_server`: The address of a metadata server that keeps disk metadata information.
+You need to prepare a Riak server at this address.
 * `data_root`: The path where virtual machine disk image data is stored.
 * `blockname_format`: The filename format of each piece of blocks.
-* `control_port`: The port number of the contorl interface to get/set internal information of the UKAI filesystem.
+* `core_server`: The address of the UKAI server.
-* `proxy_port`: The port number of the proxy program when receiving read/write requests from remote UKAI nodes.
+* `core_port`: The port number of the UKAI server.
+* `create_default`: This is a JSON dictionary key to specify parameters when creating a new disk image.
+  * `block_size`: The default block size of a newly created disk image.

+## Start the UKAI filesystem

+To start the UKAI filesystem, you call the `ukai_server` command installed in your local executable directory (e.g. `/usr/local/bin/`).
+You need to run a UKAI server on all the nodes you store your disk image data and hypervisors as well.

+    $ sudo ukai_server

+Next, you need to expose the storage system by mounting the data to a directory somewhere by using the `ukai_fuse` command.

+    $ sudo ukai_fuse /mnt

 ## Prepare a Disk Image

-The things you have to do is the following two.

-* Prepare a metadata file for a disk image
-* Prepare files used as a storage space of the disk image

-Both can be done with the utility command provided with the UKAI package.

-### Prepare a Disk Image

-The metadata is represented in a JSON format like below.
+The metadata of a disk image is represented in a JSON format like below.

     {
         "name": "image01",